EDWARD DE VERE and the REBIRTH OF THE AUTHOR

 During the next ten years, 1590-1600, “there burst forth suddenly a new poetry, which with its reality, depth, sweetness and nobleness took the world captive.
 The poetical aspirations of the Englishmen of the time had found at last adequate interpreters, and their own national and unrivaled expression.”

-In 2016 de Vere is no academic footnote, but a challenge to the weaponized stereotyping of contemporary culture.
+In 2019 de Vere is no academic footnote, but a challenge to the weaponized stereotyping of contemporary culture.
 Just as secret performances of Shakespeare’s plays were staged by dissidents in Czechoslovakia under Communist tyranny, so de Vere’s clandestine art can sustain us in our own times.
 The Borgesian paradox is void: Shakespeare was not nobody.
 He was a specific individual, unique and unrepeatable.
 Great art is not produced by impersonal cultural or historical forces, and certainly not by theory.
-De Vere’s story is push-back against collectivist mediocrity, identity-play for a surveillance age.
-Rumours of the death of the author, it turns out, have been greatly exaggerated.
+De Vere’s eventual identification is the death of the Death of the Author theory; the rebirth of the author.

 NOTES & LINKS